UNL Great Plains Drought Symposium, April 1-4

 The severe drought in 2012 coupled with favorable environmental conditions this year have led to an explosion of weedy species in many pastures and rangelands.

-Extension Range and Forage Specialist Jerry Volesky recently presented a webinar on this topic and discussed some of the different weed responses that were observed this year along with when, and if, control measures should be applied.
+Extension Range and Forage Specialist Jerry Volesky presented a webinar on this topic and discussed some of the different weed responses that were observed this year along with when, and if, control measures should be applied.

 Water Conservation Materials Help Nebraskans Become Water Wise